-In your professional career, you will have many responsibilities, perhaps including writing journal articles and grants, managing other researchers, giving public presentations, and teaching and mentoring students..
+In your professional career, you will have many responsibilities, perhaps including writing journal articles and grants, managing other researchers, and teaching and mentoring students..

 Creating a plan for your postdoc can help you maximize your time and prepare for your future career.
 The following resources can help you develop in your selected areas.